bit-soul/brc-soul/README.md

 **SBT(soulbond tokens)** are VCs minted on the chain, they are permanently tied to the address that first inscribes them, non-transferable, ensuring the credibility of the corresponding address identity.

-**DSN(Decentralized Social Network)** when DIDs follow and certificate each other, then the DSN is established, it allows you to build your social network and reputation continuously.

 ![](docs/img/brc-soul-entity-relationship.jpg)